Molarity Calculator

 What is the difference between molarity and molality?

 Molarity (M) uses volume of solution (mol/L).
 Molality (m) uses mass of solvent (mol/kg).
-Molality does not change with temperature; molarity does.
+Molality does not change with temperature because mass is temperature-independent, while molarity does because volume changes with temperature.